Register Today for our Summer Session: June 20th – August 13th, 2022

 OUR SUMMER FAST TRACK SESSIONS ARE BACK!
 Eight lessons in 2 weeks, Monday – Thursday (except Summer 2 due to the 4th of July).
 Saturdays are not fast track lessons and will run for 8 weeks.
 Fast Track option is not available for Swim Starters.

 Your child may qualify for FREE SWIM LESSONS!
-Our Y is able to provide this amazing opportunity due to funding we received from USA Swimming Foundation & Y-USA.
+Our Y is able to provide this amazing opportunity due to funding we received from the 2022 USA Swimming Foundation Learn to Swim Grant and Y-USA.
 Click HERE to apply.
 FUNDS ARE LIMITED.
 APPLY EARLY!

 Practicing CDC guidelines to keep everyone safe.